jgoertzen-sb/pdns/docs/dnsupdate.rst

 .. note::
-  Powerdns will always use :ref:`metadata-soa-edit` when serving SOA records, thus a query for the SOA record of the recently update domain, might have an unexpected result due to a SOA-EDIT setting.
+  Powerdns will always use :ref:`metadata-soa-edit` when serving SOA records, thus a query for the SOA record of the recently updated domain, might have an unexpected result due to a SOA-EDIT setting.

 An example::